Best daily deals

 Price: Free / $19.99 per month / $79.99 per year

 MyFitnessPal is another all-in-one solution for fitness and exercise.
 This one does it all.
-That includes tracking your exercise, providing you with workout routines, helping you count calories (with support for various diets), and it integrates with over 50 other workout devices and apps.
-Of course, that means there is likely a lot of stuff here that you don’t need.
+That includes tracking your exercise, providing you with workout routines, helping you count calories (with support for various diets), and integrating with over 50 other workout devices and apps.
+Of course, that means there is likely a lot of stuff you don’t need here.
 It even tracks stuff like steps and water intake.
-You can micromanage basically anything fitness-related here.
-If you decide to go pro, we recommend considering the $79.99 per year option even though that’s a substantial premium over the previous $49.99 price.
-Nevertheless, it’s substantially cheaper than its base $19.99 per month fee over time.
+You can micromanage anything fitness-related here.
+If you decide to go pro, we recommend considering the $79.99 per year option, even though that’s a substantial premium over the previous $49.99 price.
+Nevertheless, it’s substantially cheaper than its base $19.99 monthly fee.

 Nike Training Club